sofie-rk/algorithms_and_data_structures/union_find/README.md

 UNION(i,j): if FIND(i)!=FIND(j), make the root of the *smaller* tree the childe of the root of the *larger* tree.
 Time O(log(n)).

 FIND(i): follow path to the root, then return root.
 Time O(log(n)).

+## Path Compression
+When doing the FIND(i) operation, compress the path.
+Make all nodes on the path children of the root.

+This will give no change in running time for a single FIND(i).
+However, FIND(i) will become faster since the depth of the tree will become smaller.

+This works on both quick union and weighted quick union.